keyrm10/birthday-api/README.md

 # Birthday API

-The Birthday API is a RESTful service designed to manage birthday information efficiently.
+The Birthday API is a Go-based RESTful service designed to manage birthday information efficiently.
 It enables users to store their birth dates and retrieve personalized birthday messages.

 ## Table of contents